 Forms filled out on Planning Portal have an auto fill function which can calculate figures incorrectly.
 Always check your form is correct before submitting.

-This form is to be used if you have assumed liability to pay CIL but will no longer be the party making the payment.
+This form is to be used if you have assumed liability for CIL but will no longer be the party carrying out the liable development.

-This form is used to transfer the responsibility for paying CIL between parties.
-It should be used if the person who assumed liability using Form 1 will no longer be paying CIL, but has already agreed with another party that they will be paying.
+This form is used to transfer the responsibility for CIL between parties, for example when a piece of land with planning permission is sold.
+It should be used if the person who assumed liability using Form 2 will no longer be responsible for the CIL, but has already agreed with another party that they will be taking on the liability.
 This notice must be submitted no later than the day on which the final payment of CIL is due.

 This form should be sent to SDC to give notice of work which may be liable for CIL being carried out under General Consent / Permitted Development Rights.
 This notice should be submitted to the council before work commences.

-This form should be used for schemes where self build exemption has been granted for dwelling.
-You should submit it to us within six months of completion, accompanied by the supporting evidence set out in the form.
+This form should be submitted to SDC within six months of completion, accompanied by the supporting evidence set out in the form.